 Contractor fraud after natural disasters is a growing driver of homeowners insurance losses.
 Unlicensed contractors inflate repair estimates, perform substandard work or collect deposits and disappear.
 Roofing scams are particularly common after hurricanes and hailstorms, and the NICB has expanded its Contractor Fraud Awareness Week campaign in recognition of the trend.

 Arson remains a persistent form of hard fraud, though it's less common than inflated contents claims.
 Policyholders may exaggerate the value of stolen or damaged property, adding items that were never owned or inflating replacement costs.
-These behaviors intersect with the climate and catastrophe environment, where legitimate disaster claims create cover for fraudulent ones.
+These behaviors overlap with the climate and catastrophe environment, where legitimate disaster claims create cover for fraudulent ones.
 For more on how disaster recovery connects to fraud, see how climate and catastrophes affect insurance rates.

 Health Insurance Fraud